markrebec/zuul/README.md

 ##Authorization Models
 Authorization models are any of the subject, role, permission or resource/context models that are used by the authorization system (take a look at the Getting Started section for a brief explanation of each).
 They are configured using the `acts_as_authorization_*` methods - such as `acts_as_authorization_subject` for authorization subjects.

-When a model "acts as an authorization object," it inherits some behaviors specific to the type of object it's acting as.
+When a model "acts as an authorization object," it inherits some behaviors specific to the type of object it's emulating.
 For example with subjects, this provides them the ability to have roles and permissions assigned to them, or check if they `has_role?(:admin)`.
 Roles and permissions are a bit simpler, and are provided with some methods to help them behave as what they are, check them against subjects, etc. And finally resources/contexts, if you choose to define them, are given some shortcut methods like `allowed?(user, role)` which essentially are just wrappers to check whether the user possesses the role for the provided resource (within the provided context).

 ###Subjects
 Zuul authorization subjects provide a few methods to make it easy to assign, remove and verify roles and permissions.